May 8, 2020, © by Judith Allen Shone

 – Remove scatter rugs to keep from slipping, tripping or stumbling.

-– Remove clutter to avoid falling over loose objects.
+– Remove clutter to avoid falling over loose objects; remove from stairs.

 – Arrange furniture so it allows a clear path for unobstructed movement.